Be on your way to an enjoyable Whole30 journey with these Whole30 crockpot recipes!

 With this recipe, you can enjoy the ever-so-scrumptious mashed potatoes and stay on track.

-The trick is to use almond milk and coconut milk in place of dairy.
+And like many dairy-free crockpot recipes, you’ll just need to use almond milk and coconut milk in place of regular.

 This creamy ham potato soup is a must-have in your life.
 It’s thick, creamy, and bursting with flavor.

 A mix of ham, potatoes, and vegetables in a creamy broth, this soup is the ultimate comfort food.

 It also has all the nutrients you need in a meal, carbs, protein, vegetables, and fat.
 The fact that it all comes together in one pot is just a plus.

 Shredded chicken on its own isn’t that exciting.
 The same cannot be said about Mississippi chicken, though.